 Option 2.
 For significant infections

 When the fungal infection has affected the root area, the only option is to remove the nail using local anaesthetics, wash the root area out with an anti-fungal, then allow the nail to regrow afresh without the infection, this is a very successful procedure.
 See pictures below for previouly treated nails.

 Mrs S had a single nail with full depth fungal infection.
 The nail was removed using local anaesthetic, The 3 photos show the 4th nail before treatment, 6 weeks after removal and then 4 months later with total resolution.

-Left are pictures of patient Mrs RP both big toes were completely taken over down to the root with the fungalinfection.
+These pictures of patient Mr R, both toes were completely taken over down to the root with the fungal infection.
 The only option here was to do a nail removal with local anaesthetic and then wash out the root area with an anti fungal.
-This was followed up 10 weeks later with some laser treatment.
-Picture 2 shows the clear growth at 10 weeks, free of any fungal infection.
-The nails continued to grow out fully and are now clear of any fungal infection.
+Picture 1 before treatment, picture 2 five months after treatment, small toes take on average 4 to 5 months to fully regrow, big toes take 9 to 12 months to fully regrow.

-Mrs M had a fungal infection to her right big toe for several years before deciding to treat it.
+Mrs O had a fungal infection to her right big toe for several years before deciding to treat it.